 The Valentine tanks in Poole Bay represent the largest surviving group of their type anywhere in the world and this group has been made a scheduled monument.

-Historic England and Wessex Archaeology have also been carrying out underwater surveys of two large American vessels known as Landing Ship, Tanks (LSTs) that were sunk as part of the ill-fated Exercise Tiger D-Day practice landings at Slapton Sands in Devon.
+Historic England and Wessex Archaeology carried out underwater surveys of two large American vessels known as Landing Ship, Tanks (LSTs) that were sunk as part of the ill-fated Exercise Tiger D-Day practice landings at Slapton Sands in Devon.
 The ships were carrying hundreds of American servicemen as well as tanks, vehicles and trucks and they were torpedoed as a result of nearby German E-boats intercepting their communications, resulting in the deaths of around 800 men.
-Working with the US Navy and Royal Navy, it is hoped that the survey work will help inform whether the ships can be granted protection by the Department for Digital, Culture, Media and Sport later this year.
+The two LST craft have been protected by being scheduled.

 Inland from each embarkation point along the south coast of England there was a group of Marshalling Area camps, where once ready, troops would be grouped and then sent to embarkation to Normandy.
 Marshalling Area B in the New Forest is shown in the map below.

 New Forest troop camps included Camp B7 or 'Brockenhurst A' at Brockenhurst Park.
 These camps were mostly hidden in woods in case of enemy aerial reconnaissance.
 Camp B7 held 1,110 troops and 159 vehicles, while Camp B8 or 'Brockenhurst B' was a short distance to the south and had the same capacity.